Critical configurations for three projective views: Critical configurations for three views

-Then the point $x$ along with the three lines $l_{12},l_{13},l_{23}$ satisfies the conditions in \cref{lem:compatible}, so the three quadrics $S_P^{12},S_P^{13},S_P^{23}$ constitute a compatible triple.
-Since the curve $C$ is the intersection of three compatible quadrics, $C$ along with the three cameras constitutes a critical configuration.
+The preimages of the three points $y_i$ are three lines through $x$, secant to $C$.
+Denote the preimage of $y_i$ by $l_{jk}$, and let $S_P^{ij}$ be the unique quadric containing $C$ and the secant $l_{ij}$.
+Then the point $x$ along with the three lines $l_{12},l_{13},l_{23}$ satisfy the conditions in \cref{lem:compatible}, so the three quadrics $S_P^{12},S_P^{13},S_P^{23}$ constitute a compatible triple.
+Since the curve $C$ is the intersection of three compatible quadrics, the three cameras along with the strict transform of $C$ constitute a critical configuration.

+Now we need only prove that three such points $y_i$ exist.
+Given the three points $p_i'$ on $C'$, define a map

+as follows: for each smooth point $a$, the lines $\overline{p_1'a}$ and $\overline{p_2'a}$ intersect the cubic in two new points, which we denote by $b_1$ and $b_2$ respectively.
+The line $\overline{b_1b_2}$ intersects $C$ in a third point, let this point be $f(a)$ (see \cref{fig_operation}).
+This construction yields a rational map that extends to a morphism by considering $\overline{p_i'a}$ to be the tangent line to $C$ in $p_i'$ if $a=p_i'$ (this only gives a morphism in the smooth case, in the singular it remains undefined in the singular point).

+If there exists a point $a$ such that $f(a)=p_3'$, we can take $y_1,y_2,y_3$ to be the points $a,b_1,b_2$, since these satisfy the conditions above.
+The map $f$ can be expressed as

+where \enquote{+} is the sum under the usual group law on an elliptic curve (and a similarly defined sum on the singular one).
+The fiber over $p_3'$ consists of all points $a$ satisfying

+The point $a$ is determined up to 2-torsion, so in the smooth case, the map $f$ is $4:1$, in the singular case the map is $2:1$ and $1:1$ if the curve is a node or cusp respectively.
+This means there exists four, two, or one suitable triples $y_1,y_2,y_3$ respectively.
+Still, we need to show that at least one is real and satisfying $y_i\neq p_j'$.

+In the elliptic quartic case, the only case where we have no real solutions for (\ref{eq_gruppevirkning}) is if $C'$ consists of two connected components and the point $p_3'-p_1'-p_2'$ lies on the component not containing the origin (only in this case do no real tangents pass through $p_3'-p_1'-p_2'$).
+Since $p_3'-p_1'-p_2'$ lies on the component of $C'$ that contains an odd number of cameras, we can ensure that there is a real solution by taking our projection center $x$ to lie on whichever component of $C$ that has an odd number of camera centers.

+In the nodal case, it might also happen that neither of the two solutions is real.
+Like in the smooth case, this can be avoided by choosing the initial projection center on the quartic curve to lie on the side of the singularity that contains an odd number of cameras.
+In the cuspidal case, the point $a$ is uniquely determined and necessarily real since complex solutions would appear as conjugate pairs.

+This ensures that there exists a real solution.
+Next, given a solution to (\ref{eq_gruppevirkning}), we take